leonzh2k/PyProgramTimer/README.md

 # PyProgramTimer
-A simple script that when executed generates files to help you test and compare runtimes of your Python programs.
+A tool that generates files to help you test and compare runtimes of your Python programs.

 ## Table of Contents
 * [Introduction](#introduction)